 Let’s make sure we’re covering the very basics here by starting with the material itself: latex.
 Latex, also known as natural latex rubber, is a natural material created from the sap of the Hevea brasiliensis tree (rubber tree).
 Latex is used in many everyday household items and industrial supplies, such as gloves, condoms, car tires, and more.
 Manufacturers and artisans also use it to create rubber clothing thanks to its elasticity, durability, and ability to be shined.

 A latex or rubber fetish is the sexual attraction to rubber, especially rubber clothing, and/or those clothed in latex and rubber.
 A fetish has to do with something that’s typically nonsexual.
-But, that’s an oversimplification, to be sure.
-Latex fetishism is more nuanced.
+But that’s an oversimplification, to be sure.
+This is the sort of definition you normally find in professional or more general LGBTQ+ or sexual health publications.
+In my experience as part of the community and talking to others, latex fetishism is much more nuanced.

 For example, many rubber fetishists love rubber in all forms, including wearing it and seeing others wear it.
-Some only enjoy rubber when they personally wear it, and others only like it worn by other people.
+Some enjoy rubber only when they wear it, and others only like it when worn by others.
 Some need latex or rubber for sex to happen, whereas for others, it’s desired, but not required.

 It’s no different than those who might have a foot fetish or an interest in something else, like leather.

 There are also those who enjoy latex and rubber as a kink, but not a fetish.
 A kink is less intense than a fetish.
-To really simplify it, a kink is any type of sex or sexual interest that’s outside of what most people would consider “vanilla.”
+To really simplify it, a kink is any or sexual interest that’s outside of what most people would consider “vanilla.”
 So, a fetish is really a specific type of kink.
+Most people who like to wear latex and rubber likely don’t have a fetish by the common definition and see it as more of a kink.

 So, now that I’ve explained what a latex fetish is in the most basic sense, why do people like it?